radareorg/radare2-book/visual_mode/visual_disassembly.md

     <press 'i' and then enter '12 34'>

 10 bytes you have selected will be changed to "12 34" repeated in a circular manner: 12 34 12 34 12 34 12 34 12 34.
-A byte range selection can be used together with the `d` key to set associated data type: a string, code or, word, or to perform other actions as indicated in the menu presented on the key press:

-    B    set as short word (2 bytes) c    set as code
-    C    define flag color (fc)
-    d    set as data
-    e    end of function
-    f    analyze function
-    F    format
-    j    merge down (join this and next functions) k    merge up (join this and previous function) h    highlight word
-    m    manpage for current call
-    q    quit/cancel operation
-    r    rename function
-    R    find references /r
-    s    set string
-    S    set strings in current block
-    u    undefine metadata here
-    w    set as 32bit word
-    W    set as 64bit word
-    q    quit this menu

 This can be used to enhance disassembly view, to add metadata or to set code boundaries for cases when instructions are intermixed with data.
 In cursor mode, you can set a block size by simply moving cursor to position you want and then pressing `_` to invoke HUD menu.
 Then change block size.